 A number of retail businesses have been accredited to use the Internal Ratings Based (IRB) Approach, whereby retail exposures are assigned to pools based on both borrower and transaction risk and where the PD and LGD estimates are derived from Macquarie's loss history for exposures in that pool.
 Macquarie has a number of portfolios which do not have a statistically significant loss history and therefore do not qualify for the IRB approach to credit risk.
 Accordingly, the Standardised approach is applied to these portfolios and they are assessed periodically to determine if a change to the IRB approach can be substantiated.

 Other portfolios will remain Standardised either because they are in run-off or have been approved by APRA as such.
 The obligors in these portfolios are not rated by any of the recognised ECAI (S&P, Moody's & Fitch) as they are primarily composed of individual borrowers or small businesses.
-Consequently these exposures are risk-weighted at 100%.
+Consequently these exposures are riskweighted at 100%.
 A summary of the applicable IRB or Standardised treatment to the Macquarie credit portfolios is set out in the table below.

 Exposure Type Approach Treatment All credit exposures to Corporate (including SME Corporate), Bank and Sovereign counterparties.
 IRB MQ rating is mapped to the S&P ratings scale.
 S&P or Moody's historical default data is used to estimate a PD for each rating grade.
 All exposures subject to Supervisory Slotting Treatment.
 IRB Exposures are pooled based on MQ ratings and LGD, with APRA determined risk weights assigned to each pool.
 Auto and equipment lease exposures in Australia.
-IRB Through-the-cycle pool PDs and LGDs based on historic data.
+IRB Through-the-cycle pool PDs and downturn LGDs.
 Macquarie originated prime Residential Mortgages in Australia.
-IRB Through-the-cycle pool PDs and LGDs based on historic data.
+IRB Through-the-cycle pool PDs and downturn LGDs.
 The regulatory floor of 20% applies to the LGD of each pool.
-Other Residential Mortgages in Australia.
-Standardised Risk Weighted per APS 112.
-Exposures to prime Residential Mortgages in the USA.
-Loans with higher loan-to-value ratios have mortgage insurance.
-Standardised 100% risk-weighted.
-Exposures to mortgage insured prime Residential Mortgages in Canada.
-Standardised Mortgage insurance is provided by a corporate and government insurer.
-In the event of wind up of the corporate insurer, the Canadian government will guarantee all but 10% of the initial exposure.
-Accordingly, this 10% of original exposure to the Corporate insurer is risk weighted.
-The remaining 90% is risk weighted at 0%.
+Other Residential Mortgages Standardised Risk Weighted per APS 112.
 Credit card exposures in Australia.
 Standardised 100% risk-weighted.
 Personal loan exposures in Australia.
 Standardised 100% risk-weighted.
-Margin loan exposures in Australia.
+Margin Ioan exposures in Australia.
 IRB A 20% risk-weight prescribed in APS113 Capital Adequacy: Internal Ratings-based Approach to Credit Risk is applied.
 Retail investment loan exposures.
 The majority are capital protected.
 Standardised 100% risk-weighted.